The Center for Engagement Has Launched

 Designed as a shared workspace, the Center will have the added advantage of allowing non-profits to share expenses and resources such as office space, technology support, interns, and knowledge.

-Barry Pearson, provost, vice president for academic affairs, and director of the Center, says, “I believe there is no better way to create a culture of advocacy and social engagement then by welcoming organizations to campus to collaborate with each other and with our Purchase community.”
+Barry Pearson, provost, vice president for academic affairs, and director of the Center, says, “I believe there is no better way to create a culture of advocacy and social engagement than by welcoming organizations to campus to collaborate with each other and with our Purchase community.”

 The Center is currently accepting inquiries from other non-profits with aligning missions.